highbyte/dotnet-6502/README.md

 ## Example applications
 ### Highbyte.DotNet6502.SadConsoleHost demo
 Example of a [SadConsole](https://sadconsole.com/) application running compiled 6502 [assembly code](Examples/SadConsoleTest/AssemblerSource/hostinteraction_scroll_text_and_cycle_colors.asm) in the emulator, using ```Highbyte.DotNet6502.SadConsoleHost``` library to let the emulator interact with text-based screen provided by [SadConsole](https://sadconsole.com/).

+_Notes:_
-The scrolling is choppy due to text-mode only, but the color-cycling works ok.
-Tested on Windows and Ubuntu.
+- The scrolling is choppy due to text-mode only, but the color-cycling works ok.
+- Tested on Windows and Ubuntu.

 ```
 cd ./Examples/SadConsoleTest